-Questions about gender, sexual identity and attraction are pretty common ones that young people ask.
-In particular conversations about gender identity and transgender are more common and opening up a dialogue that has been a long time coming.
-Books have been written about it, this section is to give an overview and hopefully help demsystify it for some people.
+Questions about gender, sexual identity and attraction are pretty common from young people.
+Conversations about gender identity and transgender are becoming more common and are opening up a dialogue that has been a long time coming.
+This section is designed to give you an overview and hopefully help demystify this topic.

 The physical gender that you receive at birth is determined by the chromosomes that make up your sex chromosome set.
 If you are an XX your body develops along the female pathway and if it is XY it develops along the male pathway.
 This is the biological path that it takes unless we do something to change that pathway.

-Gender Identity is which gender you identify as, it may not be the same as the chromosome set that you have.
-Sexual identity means who you feel sexually attracted to which could be opposite sex attracted – same sex attracted – other.
+Gender Identity is the gender you identify as, which may not be the same as the chromosome set that you have.
+Sexual identity is who you feel sexually attracted to, which could be the opposite sex, the same sex, or other.

-The organisation that help health practitioners to assist those with transgender health questions and their treatment pathway is called WPATH – https://www.wpath.org
+The organisation that helps health practitioners to assist those with transgender health questions and their treatment pathway is called WPATH.

-There are a lot of terms used to describe Gender Identity the ones below are the more common ones and the list is from the WPATH website.
-As we move forward in understanding gender and identity these terms will change so please note this list as one that may alter year by year.
+There are a lot of terms used to describe Gender Identity.
+The ones listed below are the more common ones and the list is from the WPATH website.
+As we move forward in understanding gender and identity, these terms will change so please note this list as one that may alter year by year.

-- Gender – denotes the public (and usually legally recognized) lived role as boy or girl, man or woman.
+Denotes the public (and usually legally recognised) lived role as boy or girl, man or woman.
 Biological factors combined with social and psychological factors contribute to gender development.

-- Gender-atypical –refers to physical features or behaviors that are not typical of individuals of the same assigned gender in a given society.
+Refers to physical features or behaviours that are not typical of individuals of the same assigned gender in a given society.

-- Gender-nonconforming –refers to behaviors that are not typical of individuals with the same assigned gender in a given society.
+Refers to behaviours that are not typical of individuals with the same assigned gender in a given society.

-- Gender dysphoria – as a general descriptive term refers to an individual’s discontent with the assigned gender.
+As a general descriptive term, refers to an individual’s discontent with the assigned gender.
 It is more specifically defined when used as a diagnosis.

-- Agendered –‘without gender,’ individuals identifying as having no gender identity.
+‘Without gender’ – individuals identifying as having no gender identity.

 Preferred Gender Pronouns